izzat138/stm32basicinterfacing/README.md

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to print the sound intensity on the terminal.
 A C code is included in this repository for reference.

-stm32basicinterfacing contains the project that uses pins GPIOA-PIN7 as sound sensor analog input and GPIOA-PIN9 and GPIOA-PIN10 as UART interface.
+stm32basicinterfacing contains the project that uses pin GPIOA-PIN7 to input the sound sensor analog signal to the ADC and GPIOA-PIN9 and GPIOA-PIN10 as UART interface.
 Also, this project uses GPIOD-PIN0 and GPIOD-PIN1 for the RCC controller.
 In addtion, this project uses ADC to convert the analog signal from the sound sensor to digital signal.